Why protect oneself from ultraviolet radiation?

 The harmful effects of ultraviolet (UV) radiation from the sun or other sources are well established.
-Sunburn is often the first sign of excessive exposure to these damaging rays, whilst long term consequences may include photoaging and skin cancer.
+Sunburn is often the first sign of excessive exposure to these damaging rays, whilst long-term consequences may include photoageing and skin cancer.
 Some people need to be particularly careful because they are photosensitive.

 In recent years, there has been much interest in the use of oral and topical antioxidants as photoprotective agents.
 These antioxidants work against the harmful effects of UV radiation via a number of ways that may include: